cleabent/quacknet/clea-notes.md

 #### send(target|int/string, data|any, encrypt|bool)
 target: targetting computer. int for ID, string for hostnames.
 data: Anything? tables will be serialised.
+It probably has limitations RedNet has, so you cannot send functions or something.
 encrypt: Whether to send encrypted msg or not.

 Sends message with quacknet. duh.